 Orient - Bridgewater is a very small town located in the state of Iowa.
-With a population of 1,611 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
-Orient - Bridgewater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,588 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
+Much of the housing stock in Orient - Bridgewater was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Orient - Bridgewater is generally considered to be a blue-collar town.
 38.07% of the Orient - Bridgewater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Orient - Bridgewater is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Orient - Bridgewater who work in management occupations (22.75%), office and administrative support (9.66%), and healthcare (9.66%).

-As is often the case in a small town, Orient - Bridgewater doesn't have a public transportation system that people use for their commute.
+Orient - Bridgewater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Orient - Bridgewater is nearly on par with the US average for all cities of 21.84%: 20.41% of adults 25 and older in Orient - Bridgewater have a bachelor's degree or advanced degree.
+The education level of Orient - Bridgewater citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.41% of adults 25 and older in Orient - Bridgewater have a college degree.

 The per capita income in Orient - Bridgewater in 2022 was $42,774, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,096 for a family of four.
 However, Orient - Bridgewater contains both very wealthy and poor people as well.